djpasseyjr/rescomp/README.md

-# `rescomp`: Reservoir computers and Chaotic Systems
+# Reservoir computers and Chaotic Systems

 This package contains an ode based reservoir computer for learning time series data.
-The package also includes functions for generating and plotting time series data from three chaotic systems.
+The package also includes functions for generating and plotting time series data for three chaotic systems.

 ## Installation
 The package is hosted on PyPi and can be installed with pip: